 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 City ESG funding priorities and Ramsey County CoC strategic priorities have similar goals and priorities are complementary.
-Starting in FY2020 ESG funding priorities Ramsey County Continuum of Cara Damsou County management of Saint Paul ESG grant dollars under the terms of a Joint Powers Agreement Continuum of Care Ramsey County will ensure alignment with Ramsey County CoC priorities.
+Starting in FY2020 ESG funding priorities Ramsey County Continuum of Coro Damsou County management of Saint Paul ESG grant dollars under the terms of a Joint Powers Agreement Continuum of Care Ramsey County will ensure alignment with Ramsey County CoC priorities.
 The partnership with Ramsey County benefits Saint Paul residents and people experiencing homelessness through coordination of funding and programming across the CoC.
-The City's strategic priorities for anti-poverty measures, fair housing, equal economic Thrive MSP 2040 Metropolitan Council opportunity, business development, economic development and job creation are in line with the strategies identified in the Metropolitan Councils Thrive MSP 2040 plan document.
-Saint Paul 2040 City of Coint David The City's Comprehensive Plan is in line with the City's strategic priorities for HUD-funded Comprehensive Plan City of Saint Paul activities.
-Analysis of Fair Housing The priority need, Fair Housing and Anti-Discrimination efforts, and the Affirmative Fair Impediments to Fair Implementation Council Housing actions in the City's strategic plan will be in coordination with the Analysis of Housing Choice (AI) and Consultant Impediments to Fair Housing Choice.
-The Housing Trust Fund and resolution 18-1204 for action to create and preserve housing Saint Paul Housing City of Spint Dayl that is affordable at all income levels, address racial, social and economic disparities in Trust Fund City of Saint Paul housing, and create infrastructure needed to stabilize housing for all in Saint Paul, which is in line with the Citys strategic priorities for HUD-funded activities.
+The Citys strategic priorities for anti-poverty measures, fair housing, equal economic Thrive MSP 2040 Metropolitan Council opportunity, business development, economic development and job creation are in line with the strategies identified in the Metropolitan Councils Thrive MSP 2040 plan document.
+Saint Paul 2040 City of Coint David The Citys Comprehensive Plan is in line with the Citys strategic priorities for HUD-funded Comprehensive Plan City of Saint Paul activities.
+Analysis of Fair Housing The priority need, Fair Housing and Anti-Discrimination efforts, and the Affirmative Fair Impediments to Fair Implementation Council Housing actions in the Citys strategic plan will be in coordination with the Analysis of Housing Choice (Al and Consultant Impediments to Fair Housing Choice.
+The Housing Trust Fund and resolution 18-1204 for action to create and preserve housing Saint Paul Housing City of Saint Paul that is affordable at all income levels, address racial, social and economic disparities in Trust Fund housing, and create infrastructure needed to stabilize housing for all in Saint Paul, which is in line with the Citys strategic priorities for HUD-funded activities.